-WASHINGTON, D.C. — Five Native American tribes on Nov.
-30 filed a joint brief in a District of Columbia federal court contending that it should allow multiple parties to file amicus curiae briefs in consolidated lawsuits brought by the Hopi Tribe and environmental groups against the Trump administration for the president’s decision to reduce the size of two national monuments, which the plaintiffs say was done to open the land for hydraulic fracturing activities (Grand Staircase Escalante Partners, et al. v.
-Donald J. Trump, et al., No. 17-2591, The Wilderness Society, et al. v.
-Donald J. Trump, et al., No. 17-2587, D. D.C., Hopi Tribe, et al. v.
-Donald Trump, et al., No. 17-2590, D. D.C. [consolidated]).
+WASHINGTON, D.C. — A group of law professors on March 27 filed a revised amicus curiae brief in the District of Columbia District Court contending that the President Donald J. Trump’s decision to reduce the size of national monuments, which would allow access to land for hydraulic fracturing, was not authorized by the Antiquities Act (Hopi Tribe, et al. v.
+Donald J. Trump, et al., No. 17-2590; Utah Diné Bikéyah, et al. v.
+Donald J. Trump, et al., No. 17-2605; and Natural Resources Defense Council, et al. v.
+Donald J. Trump, et al., No. 17-2606, D. D.C. [consolidated]).

 DENVER — A federal judge in Colorado on March 27 ruled that the Trump administration “acted in an arbitrary and capricious manner and violated” federal law by not taking a hard look at the foreseeable indirect effects resulting from the combustion of oil and gas related to hydraulic fracturing well permits on federal land.
 The judge ordered the government and environmental groups to “confer and attempt in good faith to reach an agreement as to remedies” (Citizens for a Healthy Community v.
 U.S. Bureau of Land Management, No. 17-2519, D. Colo., 2019 U.S. Dist.
 LEXIS 51722).